apache/openwebbeans/readme/README_1_0_0.txt

 -------------------------------
 Apache OpenWebBeans 1.0.0
 -------------------------------
 Welcome!
 Thanks for downloading and using OpenWebBeans.
 This document is a "Getting Started Guide" for OpenWebBeans.

 This document is based on the 1.0.0 release of the OpenWebBeans.

-NOTE : Final release version of OpenWebBeans will be 1.0.0.

 --------------------------------
 What is Apache  OpenWebBeans?